cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 $$z$$.

-Furthermore, since all sensors should be increasing in the combined indicator value, we further constrain the entries of $$a$$ to be nonnegative.
-Similarly, since all sensors are nonnegative, we also constrain the entries of $$z$$ to be nonnegative.
+Furthermore, since all sensors should be increasing in the combined indicator value, we further constrain the entries of $$a$$ to be non-negative.
+Similarly, since all sensors are non-negative, we also constrain the entries of $$z$$ to be non-negative.
 This effectively turns the optimization problem into a non-negative matrix factorization problem as follows:

 $$